ChinHongTan/ChinoKafuu/README.md

 Useful if you are hosting the bot on online platform, and wish to monitor the bot's logs without logging into the online platform.
 If the output is too long and exceeds discord's message length limit, the bot will not log anything and not sending any errors at the same time.
 Leave blank to make the bot log to terminal instead.
+- guildId: Development server's id.
 - token: The token needed to get the bot online.
 [How do I get it?](https://github.com/reactiflux/discord-irc/wiki/Creating-a-discord-bot-&-getting-a-token)
-- owner_id: Bot owner's discord id
+- owner_id: Bot owner's id
 - sagiri_token: Needed for reverse image searching using [Saucenao](https://saucenao.com/).
 You can get a token by [registering an account](https://saucenao.com/user.php) and going to the API page.
 - genius_token: Needed to search for a song's lyrics.[How do I get it?](https://genius.com/developers)